awslabs/multi-agent-orchestrator/examples/langfuse-demo/readme.md

 ├── tools/
 │   └── weather_tool.py     # Weather tool implementation
-├── .env                    # Environment variables (not in repository) └── README.md               # This file
+├── .env                    # Environment variables (not in repository) ├── trace.png               # Example of a Lgnfuse trace
+└── README.md               # This file
 ```